 The DTM can be used for all applications.

 Suitable for all drive systems, both toothed belt and V-belt.

 Suitable for all structures: neoprene, polyurethane with glass insert, steel, aramid, polyester.

-- the system service life
+- life of the system

-The DTM is wholly electronic.
+The DTM is fully electronic.